cyb3rloud/meilleurs-meubles/README.md

 # MEILLEURS MEUBLES

 # Description
-Furniture-Booking is an app that allows customers to go through our furniture collections and order for their favorite furniture at their convenience online.
+Meilleurs meubles is a furniture purchasing  app that allows customers to go through our furniture collections and order for their favorite furniture at their convenience online.

 # Features
 1. As a user you should be able to: